beached/daw_json_link/readme.md

 The library is [MIT](LICENCE) licensed so its free to use, just have to give credit.

-By using the know data structures in the JSON data we will be able to parse json as simply as
+Because the struct of the document is known, parsing is like the following
 ```cpp
 MyThing thing = from_json<MyThing>( data );
 ```
-or
+or for array documents
 ```cpp
 std::vector<MyThing> things = from_json_array<MyThing>( data2 );
 ```